-Autumn’s ultimate chilly day soup!
-Pair it with a crisp salad and some crusty bread for a light lunch or dinner.
+Autumn’s ultimate chilly day soup, this spicy pumpkin soup is perfect to pair it with a crisp salad and some crusty bread for a light lunch or dinner.

 I discovered the recipe in a cookbook that I picked up on a trip to Jackson Hole, called Jackson Hole Cooks, it’s filled with great recipes.
 It appears to be out of print, which is a shame as there are fabulous recipes throughout, I looked and you can still purchase second hand on Amazon.
 I’ve tweaked it to fit my tastes and textures!

 I meet with a group of women who get together and scrapbook once a month, we’re all digital scrapbookers who scrap on Mac’s; I had the great pleasure of hosting this past week and made this delicious soup for our lunch, paired it with a salad and roasted pumpkin seeds.
 Mmmm, good!

 Remember to print the recipe card at the end of the post, it has all of the tips for this amazing spicy pumpkin soup!

 - MUSHROOMS | Even if you are a mushroom disliker (like me) you will only get amazing umami flavor from using them, so I high encourage you to do so!

 - FLOUR | As a slight thickener, you do not need much, may also substitute with Gluten Free All-Purpose Flour

 - CURRY POWDER | Curry and pumpkin go hand in hand, it makes a lovely spicy pumpkin soup!